yayamamo/mcp-using-azure/README.md

 ### Modifying Search Logic

 The search function in `main.py` can be customized for:
-- Advanced query parsing (e.g., boolean operators)
+- Different vector store IDs or multiple vector stores
-- Relevance scoring and ranking
+- Custom result filtering and ranking
-- Fuzzy matching or semantic search
+- Enhanced fallback search algorithms
-- Custom filtering by metadata fields
+- Additional metadata processing from vector store results

 ## Deployment